NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ## Detailed Instructions
 ### Clone the "NetApp/FSx-ONTAP-samples-scripts" repo from GitHub
-Execute the following commands to clone the repo and change into the directory where the terraform files are located:
+Run the following commands to clone the repo and change into the directory where the terraform files are located:
 ```bash
 git clone https://github.com/NetApp/FSx-ONTAP-samples-scripts.git